krbu/drlm-docs/docs/source/client_config_default.rst

   # ===== Incremental Backups ======
   # ================================

-  # DRLM_INCREMENTAL by defautl incremental backups are disabled.
+  # DRLM_INCREMENTAL by default incremental backups are disabled.
 Put
   # this var to "yes" in order to enable
   #
   #DRLM_INCREMENTAL="yes"